 Our pet dog, Scooby, doesn’t like us fighting.
 So he was sleeping in the living room to avoid the negativity.
 But now with my opponent husband sleeping and me weeping in the dark, the house turned quiet again.
 Suddenly I saw a pair of gleaming green eyes coming to the bedroom in darkness.
 Scooby came to my side of the bed, wagged his tail and sniffed my hand to check the water.

 In the last two years with our pet dog, there were many such times when he helped us bury the hatchet by showing us empathy silently.
 He puts a smile on our face, no matter what’s going on in his humans’ messed up life.
 Being a pet parent and an ardent believer in the effectiveness of pet therapy for couples, I believe couples with pets are most definitely happier than others.
-And here’s why:
+In fact, studies show that pet owners usually have a stress-free longer life and having a pet even helps people with Alzheimer’s and autism.
+From my own experience, these are the reasons why I think couples with dogs are often happier.

 1. You become a team